In saltire

 Classification: Personal, Interpreted, Boa and Coat of arms.

-Coat of arms depicted by me, highlighted with lights and shadows, outlined in Sable, with an ogee external shape and with a watercolor finish.
+Arms painted by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a watercolor finish.

 Classification: Personal, Interpreted, Boa and Coat of arms.